EricGebhart/Simple_Process_REPL/README.md

 Paths are just like filesystem paths in Unix/Linux.
-The namespaces can be thought of as one tree, built from imported python code, and the yaml datastore as another that is built from YAML.
+The namespaces can be thought of as one tree, built from imported python code, and the yaml datastore as another tree that is built from YAML.

  * `ls` navigates both trees using paths.
  * `set` uses paths like variable names. getting and putting values in them.
  * `show` uses paths to find what to show.
- * `-with` and `-from` and `-to` functions use them to find and put their data.
+ * `-with` and `-from` and `-to` functions use paths to find and put their data.

 ```
     SPR:> set foo/bar 10